datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-how-to-install-the-python-data-science-stack-on-a-remote-server.md

 ### Jupyter Notebook Custom Themes (Optional)

 This step is optional.
-Just like any other development environent, with Jupyter notebook, you can change the theme, color scheme and syntax highlighting.
+Just like any other development environment, with Jupyter notebook, you can change the theme, color scheme and syntax highlighting.
 I personally prefer dark themes such as [Oceans16](https://github.com/dunovank/jupyter-themes), you can follow the following steps to choose a different theme.

 ```
   pip install git+https://github.com/dunovank/jupyter-themes.git